Disney on Broadway anniversary concert will be streamed to benefit artists impacted by coronavirus pandemic

 Ryan McCartan of Broadway's "Frozen" will host the live stream from his family's basement.
 Throughout the evening, McCartan will remotely interview Disney on Broadway stars from their homes.

-Money raised during the event will benefit Broadway Cares/Equity Fights AIDS' COVID-19 Emergency Assistance Fund, which is helping those onstage, backstage and behind the scenes impacted by the coronavirus pandemic.
+Broadway Cares/Equity Fights AIDS' COVID-19 Emergency Assistance Fund, which is being administered by The Actors Fund, is helping those onstage, backstage and behind the scenes impacted by the coronavirus pandemic.
 As theaters remain dark, entertainment professionals are facing unprecedented health and financial challenges requiring immediate attention and support.
 More than 20 Broadway producers have offered a $1 million challenge and are matching every new donation to the fund dollar-for-dollar.

 Donations can be made at broadwaycares.org/help2020.